recryptproject/qtumportal/DESIGN.md

 1. DApp client makes an RPC call that requires authorization.
 2. Server returns `402 Payment Required`, returning an authorization object to the client.
 3. User approves the authorization object.
-With an API call or with `qtum-portal` UI.
+With an API call or with `recrypt-portal` UI.
 4. DApp checks (or notified) that an authorization is approved.
 If so, DApp makes the RPC request again, this time attaching the authorization id.
 5. Server checks the authorization id to see if the RPC call has the same method and parameters.
-If so, it passes the RPC call to the underlying `qtumd` RPC service.
+If so, it passes the RPC call to the underlying `recryptd` RPC service.
 	+ An authorization may only be used once.

 The authorization API is listening on a different port (9898).
 For step 3, the API call is `POST /authorizations/:id/accept`: